Details of methods behind survextrap

 \[ \gamma_i(\boldsymbol{x)} \sim Logistic(\mu_i + \boldsymbol{\delta}^T_i \boldsymbol{x}, \sigma) \quad (i=2,...,n), \quad \delta_1 = 0 \]

 The \(s\)th element of the vector \(\boldsymbol{\delta}_i\) describes the departure from proportional hazards for the \(s\mbox{th}\) covariate in the region of time associated with the \(i\)th spline basis term.
 With all \(\boldsymbol{\delta}_i = 0\) the model will be the proportional hazards model.
-(Currently in the package, either all covariates or none have to have proportional hazards).
+Non-proportional hazards can be applied to any subset of the covariates if needed, or all covariates.

 For each covariate \(s\), a hierarchical model is used for the non-proportionality effects \(\delta_{ks}\).
 This model “partially pools” the effects from different regions of time \(i\), either via an exchangeable model,